OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation-sso-quickstart/js/README.md

 > IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
 This must be included in any bot that uses the Bot Framework OAuth flow.

-## Interaction with bot
+## Interaction with app

 ![Bot Conversation SSO QuickstartGif](sso_media/BotConversationSSOQuickstartGif.gif)

 ## Prerequisites

 -  Microsoft Teams is installed and you have an account (not a guest account)
 -  To test locally, [NodeJS](https://nodejs.org/en/download/) must be installed on your development machine (version 16.14.2  or higher)
 -  [ngrok](https://ngrok.com/) or equivalent tunneling solution
 -  [M365 developer account](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant) or access to a Teams account with the appropriate permissions to install an app.